paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

   It would propagate them to 1, 4, and 7.
 - If 6 was in group A instead of 9, then 10 could receive from 7 or 9.
 It would not propagate any further.
-- If 10 itself was in group A, then it would not receive candidates from any other nodes through the grid.
-It would itself send these candidates to all its neighbors.
+- If 10 itself was in group A, then it would not receive candidates from this group from any other nodes through the grid.
+It would itself send such candidates to all its neighbors.

 ### Seconding Limit